jibingl/CCNA-CCNP/BGP.md

 # Border Gateway Protocol
-IBGP (Interieor BGP) - AS to AS
+IBGP (Internal BGP) - AS to AS
-EBGP (Extereior BGP) - Within an AS
+EBGP (External BGP) - Within an AS

+## Multiprotocols and Redistributing Routing Protocols

 ```